Laser Safety FAQs

 When is laser safety training required?

 Laser Safety Program (PRG-SRPR-EHS-020) trainings are required for anyone who is working with Class 3B or 4 lasers or who will be in the lab while Class 3B or 4 lasers are operating.
-Departments with laser cutters\engravers have specialized trainings for their facilities.
+Departments with laser cutters\engravers must take the Laser Cutter/Engraver Safety Part I online training, as well as department’s specialized Part II training.

 When is laser light capable of causing injury?